-I am a postdoctoral researcher at Arizona State University’s T. Denny Sanford School of Social and Family Dynamics who completed a dual Ph.D. in Demography at the University of Pennsylvania Population Studies Center and Sociology at the University of Pennsylvania Department of Sociology in August 2016.
-I recently joined Dr. Natalie Eggum-Wilkens at SSFD’s ECLiPSE Lab.
+Welcome!
+My name is Megan Costa and I am a postdoctoral researcher at Arizona State University’s T. Denny Sanford School of Social and Family Dynamics who completed a dual Ph.D. in Demography at the University of Pennsylvania Population Studies Center and Sociology at the University of Pennsylvania Department of Sociology in August 2016.
+I am a member of Dr. Natalie Eggum-Wilkens ECLiPSE Lab within SSFD.

-My future research will focus on longitudinal studies of child growth and development with emphasis on overlapping life course stages, including fertility decisions, aging, and migration and work.
+My ongoing research focuses on longitudinal studies of child growth and development with emphasis on overlapping life course stages, including fertility decisions, aging, and migration and work.